-Generic Name: lidocaine injection (Pronunciation: LYE doe kane)
+Generic Name: lidocaine injection

-- What is lidocaine injection (Xylocaine)?
+- What is lidocaine injection?

-- How is lidocaine injection given (Xylocaine)?
+- How is lidocaine injection given?

-- What happens if I miss a dose (Xylocaine)?
+- What happens if I miss a dose?

-- What happens if I overdose (Xylocaine)?
+- What happens if I overdose?

 - Where can I get more information?

-What is lidocaine injection (Xylocaine)?
+What is lidocaine injection?

-Lidocaine injection is used to numb an area of your body to help reduce pain or discomfort caused by invasive medical procedures such as surgery, needle punctures, or insertion of a catheter or breathing tube.
+Lidocaine is a local anesthetic (numbing medication) that is used to numb an area of your body to help reduce pain or discomfort caused by invasive medical procedures such as surgery, needle punctures, or insertion of a catheter or breathing tube.

 Lidocaine injection is also given in an epidural (spinal block) to reduce the discomfort of contractions during labor.

-Lidocaine injection may also be used for other purposes not listed in this medication guide.
+Lidocaine injection may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- confusion, twitching, seizure (convulsions);
+- twitching, tremors, seizure (convulsions);

-- feeling like you might pass out.
+- a light-headed feeling, like you might pass out;

-Less serious side effects include:
+Common side effects may include:

-- mild dizziness;
+- drowsiness, dizziness;